 What to do if my NFT art piece got screenshotted?

 Based on the example we just gave, you can come to a conclusion there is no screenshot issue.
 Therefore, your NFT ownership rights can never be violated with just someone will take a screenshot of your NFT.

 Even more interesting is that thousands of NFT screenshots are taken daily.
 They are used for reviewing NFTS and just showing them.
 So if somebody will take a screenshot of your original piece of art, you can say thanks to them for the potential advertisement.

 Can you sue a person that screenshots your NFT?

 Let’s get back to the Mona Lisa again.
 Right now, she is proudly hanging in the halls of the famous Louvre museum.
-And try to answer a question, can someone sue a person for making a photo of Leo’s creation?
+And try to answer the question, can someone sue a person for making a photo of Leonardo’s creation?
 The answer is obviously, no!
 There are hundreds of tourists taking countless pictures of the famous painting, but none of them violates ownership rights and authenticity.
 And the same rule is applied to NFTs.

 Can you screenshot non-NFT digital art?

 NFTs are unique pieces of art that can be found within a blockchain network and can’t be simply copied.
 But what if an artist creates a piece of digital paint that is not registered as a token?